awsdocs/amazon-route53-docs/doc_source/domain-register-values-returned.md

-# Values that Amazon Route 53 Returns When You Register a Domain<a name="domain-register-values-returned"></a>
+# Values that Amazon Route 53 returns when you register a domain<a name="domain-register-values-returned"></a>

 When you register your domain with Amazon Route 53, Route 53 returns the following values in addition to the values that you specified\.